on The Paint Estimator Estimating Methods

 Let’s face it - estimating is just that, guessing how long it will take for you to perform specific tasks.
 It seems that just about every other paint estimating software out there only uses one method to estimate jobs and that’s by the square feet, linear feet or quantity.
 In other words “Historical Production Rates”.
 If you have a great history then nothing can really beat this method as this is probably the most accurate way of estimating.
 The issue though is not everyone has the data to go by.
 You could be just starting your business or you just never estimated that way.
 You could be the type that can look at a room and say to yourself "I can do that in 4 hours."
 I have discussed this topic with painters in the paint store and online and quite a few say they estimate this way.
 Some say that you are guessing but I would have to disagree.
 You are coming up with those hours based off of prior history.
 You might have painted a room like that a few months ago and remembered it only took you 4 hours.

-The nice thing about this program is you have 3 different methods to estimate jobs, well 4 if you count T&M. One of them is by the Item.
+The nice thing about this program is you have few different methods to estimate jobs.
+One of them is by the Item or free entry mode.
 This method is about breaking down the job into items.
 Lets take a simple stucco house as our example.
 This stucco house has fascia board, eaves, stucco walls, some wood siding in the front, a few doors and wood double hung windows all around.
 So you would break it down something like this:

 - Pressure wash – should take about a half day for one guy

 - Prep fascia board – should take 1 day for a couple of guys to sand and spot prime